What clients say when agencies aren’t in the room: CMO insights on the recession and COVID-19 recovery

 These stood out as themes during the CMO mastermind event in late May 2020:

-2. Their CEOs are often creating pressure to sell sell sell.
+2. Their CEOs were often creating pressure to sell sell sell.
 CMOs want to protect the brand from coming across as a hard-selling ambulance chaser… but I suspect some will find it hard to resist if the CEO keeps pushing.

 4. Embrace opportunities to experiment and (like it or not) test your mettle.
 No one was thrilled to be facing these challenges, but finding ways to succeed today might well be the biggest challenge of their careers as marketing leaders.